Ørsted A/S – Annual report – 31 December 2020

 Management’s review (extract)

-Ørsted wants to contribute to a 1.5°C future
+Ørsted wants to be a catalyst for change

 Management’s review Governance (extract)